chamomile16180/Autoesc-for-Google-Meet/README.md

 ## HOW TO USE IT
 ### Configuration
 In order to start using this short script you will need to configure it first.
-Follow the steps below (✧≖╭͜ʖ╮≖)
-1: Start or enter in a Google Meet video meeting, the configuration is not account dependent and can happen in every meet room  with any number of partecipants.
+Follow the steps below (✧≖╭͜ʖ╮≖) 1.Start or enter in a Google Meet video meeting, the configuration is not account dependent and can happen in every meet room  with any number of partecipants.